-Putting the wrong fuel in your car – often petrol in a diesel car – is an easy mistake to make.
-It is also really easy to stop your mistake from costing you thousands.
+Putting the wrong fuel in your car – often petrol in a diesel engine – is an easy mistake to make.
+If you follow the right steps in the moments after, it's also easy to stop your mistake from costing you thousands.

-Refuelling your car is a task usually squeezed in between more important things, and while your mind wanders you may find the wrong fuel has ended up in your car's tank.
+Refuelling your car is a task usually squeezed in between more important things.
+You pull up at the servo, you’re confronted with four or five hoses and while your mind wanders, you may find the wrong fuel has ended up in your vehicle's tank.
+This simple mistake can have dire consequences, so it’s extremely important to know what to do next.

-If you have put the wrong fuel in your car – either petrol in a diesel car or diesel in a petrol car – don't panic.
+If you have put the wrong fuel in your car, don't panic.
 Instead, follow these simple steps:

-- Don’t start the engine – book NRMA roadside assistance for a tow to your nearest NRMA car servicing centre or workshop
+- Don’t start the engine – book NRMA roadside assistance for a tow to your nearest workshop

 - If you have already started or driven the car, stop it safely as soon as you can and turn off the engine